AMWA-TV/is-11/docs/Behaviour - Server Side.md

 The `/inputs` endpoint returns a list of IDs corresponding to Inputs associated to the specific Sender.
 If this list changes then the associated [IS-04][IS-04] Sender MUST update its version (in registered mode this MUST update the registered resource).

-The `/media-profiles` endpoint allows the client to pass an array of [Media Profiles](Overview.md#media-profile) to a Sender with subsequent passing to Inputs.
+The `/media-profiles` endpoint allows the client to pass an array of [Media Profiles](Overview.md#media-profile) to a Sender.
+The sender can then make these restrictions visible to its associated Inputs.
 The Inputs let the Source and Flow to choose exactly which format from the set they will use.
 A client can pass a single Media Profile to specify the exact format.

 ### Role of Media Profiles